International Conference on

-I-MELT: International conference on Models of Engaged Learning & Teaching
+International Conference on Models of Engaged Learning and Teaching

-I-MELT will be a meeting place of minds sharing a common conceptualisation that engages students and educator in many diverse ways, contexts and cultural settings.
-The conference will use the Models of Engaged Learning and Teaching as the conceptual frameworks for our shared conversations, and so all presentations will use, adapt, connect together or critique one or more of the following:
+I-MELT was a meeting place of minds sharing a common conceptualisation that engages students and educators in many diverse ways, contexts and cultural settings.
+The conference used the Models of Engaged Learning and Teaching as the conceptual frameworks for shared conversations, and so all presentations used, adapted, connected together or critiqued one or more of the following:

-The Clinical Reflection Skills framework is particularly suited to clinical environments in which student professional learning is mediated by their effective reflective practice.
+The Clinical Reflective Skills framework is particularly suited to clinical environments in which student professional learning is mediated by their effective reflective practice.

 Work Skill Development

 The Work Skill Development framework is to put stakeholders involved in Work Integrated Learning, including academics, employers and students on the same page.